Characters: Fallout New Vegas The Courier

 - The Chessmaster / Magnificent Bastard: High Intelligence and Speech-based Couriers, as well as those who take the Independent path.

 - Cool Old Guy/Cool Old Lady: If you put the age slider up to its maximum.

-- Cloud Cuckoolander: Let's just say that the Wild Wasteland trait makes you see things quite a bit differently... but even if you don't have, he/she can still can come up with quite a few outlandish trains of thought.
+- Cloud Cuckoolander: The Wild Wasteland trait makes you see things quite a bit differently... but even if you don't have it, they can still can come up with quite a few outlandish trains of thought.
 (Particularly in failed speech-checks.)